Teksta versija

 9) the conditions for further use of the immovable property to be sold, if such have been provided for;

-10) if an electronic auction is organised, the website of electronic auctions where information is available regarding auction procedures and conditions under which persons may register for participation in the auction and participate in bidding.
+10) if an electronic auction is organised, the website of electronic auctions where information is available on auction procedures and conditions under which persons may register for participation in the auction and participate in bidding.

 [20 June 2019]